 The Veale Youth Entrepreneurship Forum is a growing network of high schools in Northeast Ohio that equips students with an entrepreneurial mindset and essentials skills by providing exceptional education and real-world experiences in entrepreneurship.
 Founded in 2012 with the leadership of Young Entrepreneur Institute at University School, the Forum currently reaches more than 1,000 students annually at 18 selected public and private high schools.
 Signature programs of the Veale Youth Entrepreneurship Forum include a Fall Thinkfest and Pitchfest, and a Spring Business Plan Competition.

 The Entrepreneur Cup competition helps students bring their business dreams to reality.
 While developing their own new business ideas, students attend workshops to enhance their entrepreneurial planning skills and learn the basics of writing a business plan.
 The competition culminates in a final oral presentation before a panel of judges from the Cleveland business community.
-The winner of the US Entrepreneur Cup moves on to compete in the regional Veale Forum Business Plan Competition.
+The winner of the US Entrepreneur Cup moves on to compete in various regional competitions.

 The Tech Cup is an extra-curricular activity for US students interested in the business of smartphone apps.
 Students, individually or as a team, create a wireframe design for their app, a written business plan – which includes a marketing and financial plan – and a 10-minute oral presentation.
 A US faculty panel reviews the submissions and presentations, and selects the top five finalists.
 A panel of local business and technology leaders judges the final round of the competition.